On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: Introduction

 \subsection{Related Works}

 This section summarizes existing works connected to this study.
 Table~\ref{tab:comparison} compares all references mentioned within the present paper.
-The associated state of the art is divided into two parts in the following paragraphs: the modeling of uplink communications in SG analyses and the modeling of EMF exposure in both DL and UL.
+The associated state of the art is divided into two parts in the following paragraphs: the modeling of UL communications in SG analyses and the modeling of EMFE in both DL and UL.